NAIST-SE/AwarenessInCR/README.md

 # Dataset Package:

-This is a dataset for the paper **Understanding Shared Links and Their Intention to Meet Information Needs in Modern Code Review**.//
+This is a dataset for the paper **Understanding Shared Links and Their Intentions to Meet Information Needs in Modern Code Review**.//
 This artifact is a repository consisting of (i) raw dataset (ii) labeled link targets and their intentions, and (iii) script for the statistical model

 ## Abstract: